Upgrade table and field definitions¶

 As mentioned before, all data definition statements are stored in

 The peculiarity is that these files may not always contain a complete and valid SQL data definition.
-For example, system extension “rsaauth” defines a new table for storing RSA keys:
+For example, system extension “dashboard” defines a new table for storing dashboards:

 This is a complete and valid SQL data definition.
 However